-2365.1.1 Notice: Content of Notice (34 CFR §300.503)
+2365.1.1 Notice: Content of Notice (34 CFR § 300.503)

-An LEA shall provide written notice to the parent or guardian of a student within a reasonable time before it proposes to initiate or change, or refuses to initiate or change, a student's identification, evaluation, educational placement or the provision of a free appropriate public education.
+An LEA shall provide written notice to the parent or guardian of a student within a reasonable time but not less than fourteen days before it proposes to initiate or change, or refuses to initiate or change, a student's identification, evaluation, educational placement or the provision of a free appropriate public education.
+The fourteen day period can be waived only with written informed consent by the parent.
 This written notice shall contain:

-- (a) A description of the action proposed or refused by the agency; - (b) An explanation of why the LEA proposes or refuses to take the action; - (c) A description of other options the IEP team considered and reasons these options were rejected; - (d) A description of evaluation procedures, tests, records, or reports upon which the action is based; - (e) A description of other factors that are relevant to the proposed or refused action; - (f) A statement that the parents of special education students have procedural protections as set forth in the Parental Rights in Special Education Notice developed by the Agency and, if this notice is not pertaining to an initial referral for evaluation, the means by which a copy of a description of the procedural safeguards can be obtained; - (g) Sources for parents to contact to obtain assistance in understanding the provisions of their parental rights in special education; and - (h) The prior written notice shall be- - (1) Written in language understandable to the general public; and - (2) Provided in the native language of the parent or other mode of communication used by the parent, unless it is clearly not feasible to do so. - (3) If the native language or other mode of communication of the parent is not a written language, the LEA shall take steps to ensure-- - (i) That the notice is translated orally or by other means to the parent in his or her native language or other mode of communication;
+- (a) A description of the action proposed or refused by the agency; - (b) An explanation of why the LEA proposes or refuses to take the action; - (c) A description of other options the IEP team considered and reasons these options were rejected; - (d) A description of evaluation procedures, tests, records, or reports upon which the action is based; - (e) A description of other factors that are relevant to the proposed or refused action; - (f) A statement that the parents of special education students have procedural protections as set forth in the Parental Rights in Special Education Notice developed by the Agency and, if this notice is not pertaining to an initial referral for evaluation, the means by which a copy of a description of the procedural safeguards can be obtained; - (g) Sources for parents to contact to obtain assistance in understanding the provisions of their parental rights in special education; and - (h) The prior written notice shall be- - (1) Written in language understandable to the general public; and - (2) Provided in the native language of the parent or other mode of communication used by the parent, unless it is clearly not feasible to do so. - (3) If the native language or other mode of communication of the parent is not a written language, the LEA shall take steps to ensure--